pavoltravnik/maxims-of-law/maxims-of-law.md

 Sapientia legis nummario pretio non est aestemanda.
 The wisdom of law cannot be valued by money.

 Sapientis judicis est cogitare tantum sibi esse permissum, quantum commissum et creditum.
-A wise man should consdier as much what he premises as what he commits and believes.
+A wise man should consider as much what he premises as what he commits and believes.
 4 Co.
 Inst.
 193.

-Satisfaction should be made to thatfund which has sustained the loss.
+Satisfaction should be made to that fund which has sustained the loss.
 4 Bouv.
 Inst. n.
 3731.

 Satius est petere fontes quam sectari rivulos.
 It is better to search the fountain than to cut rivulets.
 10 Co.
 118. It is better to drink at the fountain than to sip in the streams.